manyducksco/borf/packages/client/README.md

   - cache (might be pointless if you can implement your own services)

 This keeps structure consistent and modular.
 Easy to swap out services or add new ones.

+### All attributes are states?

+I had to implement attr() using states to make the views reactive in the testbed.
+Consider automatically making all attributes into states if they aren't already.

+Pass through functions as-is, but wrap anything else in a state.
+This guarantees components are written with changing attributes in mind.

+To go with that, consider changing `app` object props to be states as well, to make things consistent and allow changing routes without recreating elements.
+This makes the naming of `app.services()` kind of weird.

+### Cleaning up listeners

+Need to somehow proxy attributes and `app` object so any listeners created within createElement get removed when the component is disconnected.
+Might need to proxy states on services too.

+### Filter/map changes

+Returning undefined in a state.map to filter is convenient, but causes confusing non-running code when you're mapping things in real life.
+You have to go in and fall back to null if you want it to set.
+I don't feel like this is expected behavior from a map.